HalilDeniz/MacMaster/Readme.md

   --reset, -rs          Reset MAC address to the original value --mode {managed,monitor,master,auto,repeater}
-                        Change interface mode to managed or monitor --restart-network, -rn
+                        Change interface mode to managed or monitor --get-ssid            Get the SSID of the wireless interface --check-security      Check the security protocol of the wireless interface --analyze-signal      Analyze the signal strength and quality of the wireless interface --restart-network, -rn
                         Restart network services
   --monitor-mac-traffic, -mmt
-                        Live Monitor Mac traffic
+                        Live Monitor Mac traffic --analyze-packets, -ap
+                        Analyze network packets on the interface
 ```

 ## Arguments